Johanneum

-The Johanneum is a Renaissance building, originally desingated as Stallgebäude mit Harnischkammer because it was constructed as the elite part of the electoral mews.
+The Johanneum is a Renaissance building, originally designated as Stallgebäude mit Harnischkammer because it was constructed as the elite part of the electoral mews.
 It was the first museum of modern times built in 1586-1588 and is located at the Neumarkt in Dresden.

 Today the Johanneum is home to the Dresden Transport Museum (Verkehrsmuseum Dresden), which displays vehicles of all modes of transport and their history.